What Is Botox?

 - Xeomin and Bocouture manufactured by Merz

-Oculinum was the first botulinum toxin to be approved for medical use.
-It received FDA approval for the treatment of blepharospasm and strabismus in 1989.
+Oculinum the first botulinum toxin to receive FDA approval had a license to treat blepharospasm and strabismus in 1989.
 Shortly after Allergan in California purchased it and licensed it in the United States with the rebranded name Botox.

-Dysport was made by Ipsen Biopharm Ltd in Wrexham, UK.
-It was approved in Europe for the treatment of specific dystonias in December 1990.
+Dysport was made by Ipsen Biopharm Ltd in Wrexham, and was approved in Europe to treat specific dystonias in 1990.